 - In the same pan, add onions and carrots.
 Saute until onion has softened, about 3 minutes.
 Add the spam, rice cakes and ramen to the pan.
 Pour sauce into the mixture and stir until everything is well coated.
 Cover and let simmer for 5 minutes or until rice cakes have softened.
 Remove cover, sprinkle sesame seeds on top and serve.

 **Helpful tips and common mistakes

 Some of the sauce ingredients may sound foreign but they can all be found in local Asian markets.
 Gochujang is a Korean chili paste; depending on the brand, some may be spicier than others.
 The black bean paste is the same paste used to prepare the popular Chinese-Korean noodle dish, jja jang myun.
 Brown rice syrup is similar to corn syrup in that they are both sugaring agents; however, one is made from rice and the other from corn.
-If you can't find brown rice syrup, substitute with corn syrup.
+If you can't find brown rice syrup, substitute it with corn syrup.

 You can make ddukbogi spicy or non-spicy but rabboki is best spicy.
 The spiciness helps balance the heaviness of the dish.
-I had a special request to put chive wontons into the dish (carbs on carbs on carbs!) so I added them in for good measure.

 Rabboki is my ultimate Korean comfort dish.
 I just can't resist a bowl of ramen noodles tossed with soft, chewy rice cakes, salty spam, sweet onions, and carrots in a spicy sauce.
 I'm drooling just thinking about it!
 If you never had Korean food before, this dish would be a great one to introduce you to the cuisine.
 Go ahead, give it a try!

 For more Korean food inspiration check out this bossam recipe!